coderabbitai/coderabbit-docs/docs/integrations/self-hosted-github.md

 ### **Step 4: CodeRabbit UI Onboarding**

-Submit the details that were accumulated:
+Submit the details that were accumulated in previous steps:

 - Host URL of your GitHub instance
 - OAuth Client ID